k21971/CrecelleHack/doc/variantfixes.md

 - Unlocking tools now stack.
 - Unlocking tools have a small chance of being destroyed upon use.
   The chance is dependent upon the type of unlocking tool.

-## Roles and Races

-### New Role: The Wrestler
-- Can you wrestle the dungeon into submission?
-- TODO: Overwrite placeholder racial wrestling attacks.
-- TODO: Improvised weapon usage.

 ### General
 - Roles are not restricted by race, with the exception of